Seattle Archdiocese announces sweeping plan to consolidate parishes

 Still, Heric, the leader or “dean” of the North Seattle region of the archdiocese, said the church’s history has been marked by constant change.

-During Mass, as he introduced the archdiocese’s video announcing the plan for parish families, he hearkened back to Jesus’ crucifixion.
+During Mass, as he introduced the archdiocese’s video announcing the plan for parish families, he harkened back to Jesus’ crucifixion.
 “From the very worst, God can bring forth the very best,” he said.

 Longtime parishioners said they were not surprised.
 St. Bridget and nearby Assumption, both claiming about 650 households, had in the past talked about becoming sister parishes and already share a school.